d7561985/k8app/charts/app/README.md

 ```
 otherwise is assumed that StorageClass already exists and will use it name - `.volume.storageClass.name`.
 Note: gp2 - default EKS StorageClass available by default via provision: `kubernetes.io/aws-ebs`

 Create `PersistentVolumeClaim` for specific app and mount it.
+Service mount `readOnly` mode only

 example:
 ```yaml